harshabelavadi/bootcamp-vistcountbehaviour/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given: Person visits the hospital on a particular day (working or holiday), server is active, visitor information is stored in database.
+  Given: Person visits the hospital on a particular day (working or holiday), server is active, visitor information gets stored in database.
   When: Person visiting hospital is a patient.
   Then: Displays patient visits with date and time.